AdamMashaka/pdf_reader/Readme.md

+Pre-requisites
-Pre-requisites - Create service account export keys as needed to run app
+Create a service account and export the keys as needed to run the application.
 Steps for Demo
+Install required packages:

-Install required packages - pip install -r requirements.txt Use the pdf example course file
+pip install -r requirements.txt
+Use the PDF example course file.

+Run the application:

-Streamlit run Demo.py
+streamlit run Demo.py